 Morning headaches occurring 3+ days weekly suggest sleep apnea.
 Regular morning head pain differs from typical headache patterns.

 Multiple risk factors increase evaluation urgency.
-Obesity, age, male gender and family history together create high suspicion.
+Obesity, age, male gender and family history together create high suspicion for sleep apnea, making sleep testing advisable.

 Treatment-resistant medical conditions may indicate underlying sleep apnea.
 Difficult-to-control hypertension or diabetes often improve with sleep disorder treatment.